 Note: The CDC considers firearm homicide rates based on fewer than 20 deaths “statistically unreliable” and suppresses firearm homicide rates based on fewer than 10 deaths.
-Fewer than 20 firearm homicides were reported during 2018 for the following states: Maine, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming.
-Since a single year of data does not produce a reliable rate and would exclude these states from the above graphics, we chose instead to use firearm homicide rates spanning the most recent three years (2016-2018) for these states in order to include them for comparison.
+Fewer than 20 firearm homicides were reported during 2019 for the following states: Hawaii, Idaho, Maine, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming.
+Since a single year of data does not produce a reliable rate and would exclude these states from the above graphics, we chose instead to use firearm homicide rates spanning the most recent three years (2017-2019) for these states in order to include them for comparison.

 “Research consistently points to the relationship between gun violence, poverty, and structural inequalities.
 Firearm homicide disproportionately impacts African-American communities.
 It’s the leading cause of death for Black men under the age of 55, and young Black women are 7 times more likely than their non-Hispanic white counterparts to be murdered by a firearm.
 This is a public health issue and should be treated as such.”

 - Kayla Hicks, Special Advisor to Executive Director